-Basic earnings per share is computed by dividing net income attributable to Oppenheimer Holdings Inc. by the weighted average number of shares of Class A non-voting common stock ("Class A Stock") and Class B voting common stock ("Class B Stock") outstanding.
+Basic earnings per share is computed by dividing net income over the weighted average number of shares of Class A nonvoting common stock ("Class A Stock") and Class B voting common stock ("Class B Stock") outstanding.
 Diluted earnings per share includes the weighted average number of shares of Class A Stock and Class B Stock outstanding and options to purchase Class A Stock and unvested restricted stock awards of Class A Stock using the treasury stock method.